QuadRank: Engineering a High Throughput Rank

 Current benchmarks usually measure the throughput of answering rank queries in a for loop on a single thread, but this does not take into account the possibility for batching, nor does it capture the effects of running many threads in parallel.
 As we will see, in a high-throughput setting, many existing methods become bottlenecked by the total memory bandwidth of the CPU.
 We specifically design our data structures to use the memory bandwidth maximally efficient.

 \parag{Contributions.} We develop two data structures, BiRank and QuadRank, that support high-throughput rank queries over texts over alphabets of size 2 and 4.

-Both of them integrate a number of existing techniques (see next section), and are \emph{not} designed to support select queries, allowing for more optimizations.
-Specifically, BiRank has 3.28\% overhead and integrates (1) inlining of L2 into the bitvector \cite{spider}, which reduced cache misses, (2) pairing with mask-lookup \cite{engineering-rank}, halving the number of popcounts, and (3) an additional zeroth tree level \cite{poppy} that is modified to be only half its usual size.
+Both of them integrate a number of existing techniques (see next section), and are \emph{not} designed to support select queries, since these are not needed for the motivating FM-index application, thus allowing for more optimizations.
+Specifically, BiRank has 3.28\% overhead and integrates (1) inlining of counts into the bitvector \cite{spider}, which reduces cache misses, (2) \emph{pairing} with mask-lookup \cite{engineering-rank}, halving the number of popcounts, and (3) an additional third layer \cite{poppy} that is modified to be only half its usual size.